-Tenable Increases Focus On Cloud Security With Agreement To Acquire Cnapp Vendor Ermetic
+Tenable Increases Focus on Cloud Security With Agreement to Acquire CNAPP Vendor Ermetic

-(MENAFN- GlobeNewsWire - Nasdaq) COLUMBIA, Md., Sept.
-07, 2023 (GLOBE NEWSWIRE) -- Tenable Holdings, Inc. (“Tenable”) (Nasdaq: TENB), the Exposure Management company, today announced that it has signed a definitive agreement to acquire Ermetic Ltd. (“Ermetic”), a fully integrated cloud-native application protection platform (CNAPP) company, and a leading provider of cloud infrastructure entitlement management (CIEM).
+(MENAFN- OAK Consulting) Dubai, UAE (September 12, 2023) -- Tenable Holdings, Inc. (“Tenable”) (Nasdaq: TENB), the Exposure Management company, today announced that it has signed a definitive agreement to acquire Ermetic Ltd. (“Ermetic”), a fully integrated cloud-native application protection platform (CNAPP) company, and a leading provider of cloud infrastructure entitlement management (CIEM).
 Tenable intends to integrate these capabilities into its Tenable One Exposure Management Platform to deliver market-leading contextual risk visibility, prioritization and remediation across infrastructure and identities, both on-premise and in the cloud.

 In the public cloud, identities and entitlements are the greatest risk to cloud infrastructures and one of the hardest problems to solve.
 In fact, according to the 2022 Top Cloud Threats report by the Cloud Security Alliance, security experts cite identity-based threats as the top cloud security issue they face.
 Cloud complexity – including identity sprawl and layers of policies that often change – makes understanding access risk and permissions extremely difficult.